 - Steel Construction Sustainability Charter (SCSC)

-The BCSA membership assessment and RQSC for Bridgeworks requirements are more than just registers of companies selected from a tick list.
+The RQSC - Buildings and RQSC - Bridgeworks requirements are more than just registers of companies selected from a tick list.
 Each company only qualifies for inclusion on the lists after being assessed by specialists who check financial, technical, and health & safety resources as well as track record and employed personnel.
 The assessments are carried out annually with a physical factory inspection every three years.
 The result is two criteria:

 - Categorisation of the company in terms of the work it can execute technically